• Skip to primary navigation

 Serving Suggestions

-Serve it with rasedar aloo, bhandare wale aloo ki sabzi, hing jeera aloo, or any curry that you like with a side of a flavorful raita and mirch ka achaar.
+Serve it with rasedar aloo, bhandare wale aloo ki sabzi, hing jeera aloo, or any curry you like with a flavorful raita and mirch ka achaar.

-This poori can also be served with Punjabi chole, sukha kala chana, or any other similar curry.
+This poori can also be served with Punjabi chole, sukha kala chana, or other similar curries.
 As this poori is very versatile, it will taste great with almost every curry, sabzi, or dal.

-They are also perfect to pack in your or your kid’s lunch box.
+They are also perfect for packing in your or your kid’s lunch box.

 Storage Suggestions

-I would suggest you make it fresh and then serve, as they leave their crispiness and flakiness after a moment.
-But in case you are making it for your travel, wrap them in foil and it will last up to 2 days at room temperature, depending upon the climate.
+I suggest you make it fresh and serve it, as they leave their crispiness and flakiness after a moment.
+But in case you are making it for your travel, wrap them in foil, and it will last up to 2 days at room temperature, depending upon the climate.

 You Might Also Like